JorgeSarricolea/JorgeSarricolea/README.md

 # Hi there, I'm [Jorge Sarricolea](https://jorgesarricolea.com) 👋

-More than two years ago, I embarked on my journey in web development, creating attractive and functional web applications.
+3 years ago, I embarked on my journey in web development, creating attractive and functional web applications.

 My focus is on merging technical skills with a keen eye for design, which drives me to constantly advance.
 I firmly believe that true changes requires order, discipline, and perseverance, which are essential for achieving success.